 Instructor: Loren Baybrook

-Description: This course will examine the major poetry of America since 1855, learning to understand the nation's most significant voices, from Walt Whitman and Emily Dickinson to Robert Frost and Elizabeth Bishop.
+Description: This course will examine the major poetry of America since 1855, investigating the nation's most significant voices, from Walt Whitman and Emily Dickinson to Robert Frost and Elizabeth Bishop.
 The course will also study what a "poem" is, how it works, why poetry stands at the center of literary studies, and who or what determines the value of a literary text.
 Prerequisite: English 281 or permission from the instructor.

 English 387/587-001 Special Topics in Rhetoric: Feminist Approaches to Rhetoric, Writing, and Language